 Issuu has a partnership with Stripe, a leading online payment platform, so publishers can charge for their publications and collect credit and debit card payments from their readers.

-NOTE: Issuu only supports countries supported by Stripe at this time.
-Click here to see a list of supported countries.
+NOTE: Issuu only supports 23 countries out of 34 supported countries by Stripe at this time.
+Click here to see a list of supported countries by Stripe.

 Connecting Your Issuu Account to Stripe

 - When you set up your first publication for sale, you need to connect an existing Stripe account or create a new one for free

 - You will be notified to set up the payments on several occasions while preparing your publication for sale (see the screenshot above and below)